 - Who have had an episode of moderate or severe depression in the past.

 For mild depression, the above treatments often work well and symptoms improve.
-However, if symptoms do not improve much with the above treatments, then it is usual to move on to the treatments usually advised for moderate or severe depression, as discussed earlier.
+However, if symptoms do not improve much with the above treatments, it is usual to move on to treatments usually advised for moderate or severe depression, as discussed earlier.
 That is, an antidepressant and a more intensive psychological treatment such as individual one-to-one CBT.

 What about St John's wort (hypericum)?

 This is not advised.
 St John's wort is a herbal antidepressant that you can buy, without a prescription, from pharmacies.
-It recently became a popular treatment for depression.
+It became a popular treatment for depression.
 However, national guidelines for depression do not advise that you take this because:

 - It is not clear how well it works.
 Although some studies suggest that it may help depression, other studies have failed to confirm this.

 - Side-effects sometimes occur.
 (Some people think that because St John's wort is 'natural' then it is totally safe.
 This is not true.
 It contains many chemicals which sometimes cause problems.)

 - It may react with other medicines that you may take.
 Sometimes the reactions can cause serious problems.
 For example, you should not take St John's wort if you are taking warfarin, ciclosporin, oral contraceptives, anticonvulsants, digoxin, theophylline, or certain anti-HIV medicines.
 Also, you should not take it at the same time as certain other prescribed antidepressants.